krazydanny/laravel-validator/README.md

 ### Excusive validation rules

-Some unlikely-to-find validation rules available for you.
+Some hard-to-find validation rules available for you as if they where included in Laravel.

 Installation